-A hybrid tree, Citrus x meyeri ‘Myer’ as cross between a lemon and an orange, however more like a lemon in appearance and taste.
+A hybrid tree, Citrus x meyeri , this is cross between a lemon and an orange, however more like a lemon in appearance and taste.
 Discovered in China by Frank Meyer in the early 1900s, this lemon tree is widely grown across Australia.

 The fruit is a little sweeter than some other varieties, the tree itself is a prolific producer of good juicy lemons, problem free and it is a naturally smaller growing tree than some others.

 A Meyer lemon tree will reach around 4m in ideal conditions, often smaller than this.
 This is a tree that is also available on dwarf rootstock and is well suited to growing in containers or for use as an espalier.

 The fruit is a little smaller than others, a smooth skin that is thin without the mass of pith that some have.
 They are attractive when on the tree and useful in the kitchen.

 Ideally you will plant your tree in a warm sunny position in a well drained soil.
 These are a lemon that prefer a Mediterranean type climate.

 However we have found them to be versatile, growing well in cool hilly conditions outside of Sydney and Melbourne as well as in warmer areas.